 Kay Butler Gill Lecture

-Kay cared about the spiritual life: After her education and formation here for a ministry of spiritual direction, she spent many years serving the Episcopal Diocese of Maine, offering retreats and quiet days and holding, as she so eloquently described it, “spiritual conversations with others.”
+Kay Butler Gill started attending the program in Spiritual Direction at the Center for Christian Spirituality in 1987.
+Over the course of five summers, she complete the academic work required and in 1992 began a second career in Spiritual Direction.
+Kay cared about the spiritual life: After her education and formation here, she spent many years serving the Episcopal Diocese of Maine, offering retreats and quiet days and holding, as she so eloquently described it, “spiritual conversations with others.”

 The 2018 Kay Butler Gill Lecture

 April 11, 2018

 Contemplative Activism: Sustainable Spirituality & Social Justice with Chris Heuertz

 Previous Lectures in the Series:

 2005 Tilden Edwards